Introduction to Google Ads

-|Google Search||These are text ads appearing on Google Search, the Google Search App, and Google Play.
+Text ads on Google Search, the Google Search App, and Google Play.

-|Google Display||These are image ads in a mobile applications and mobile web browsers that can link to your mobile website, mobile app, or app store.|
+|Google Display||Image ads in mobile applications and browsers that can link to your mobile website, mobile app, or app store.|

-|Google Ads for Video (Youtube)||These are video or text ads appearing in the Google YouTube iOS or Android apps.|
+|Google Ads for Video (Youtube)||Video or text ads appearing in the Google YouTube iOS or Android apps.|

 |App Campaigns||App Campaigns is a one-stop-shop to promote your mobile app on all available networks.
 These ads are auto-generated based on the creative text you enter.
 Available for both iOS and Android apps.||Installs|